mahatab6/Vehicle-Rental-System-Server/README.md

 ## Live URL

-The live application is deployed and available here: [XXXXXXXXXXXXXXXXX](XXXXXXXXXXXXXXXXX)
+The live application is deployed and available here: https://vehicle-rental-system-gamma.vercel.app/

 ## Features